ahmedb24/devops-pbl/projects/project2.md

 <br>#Reload Nginx
 `sudo systemctl reload nginx`

 <br>Your new website is now active, but the web root /var/www/projectLEMP is still empty.
-Create an index.html file in that location so that we can test that your
-<br>new server block works as expected:
+Create an index.html file in that location so that we can test that your new server block works as expected:

 >`sudo echo 'Hello LEMP from hostname' $(curl -s http://169.254.169.254/latest/meta-data/public-hostname) 'with public IP' $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4) > /var/www/projectLEMP/index.html`
 <br>